EA-Wardie/data-grid-vuetify/README.md

 The property is only intended for use with the `seectable` property.

 #### return-object
-The `return-object` property return the entire item object on select instead on the associated item value from the `item-value` property.
+The `return-object` property returns the entire item object on select instead on the associated item value from the `item-value` property.

 #### actions
 The `actions` property is used to pass actions to the actions to each data grid item row.